 - ONIONS: The onions in this recipe are totally optional.
 I am aware that not everyone is a fan, so if that’s you, you can certainly leave the onions out on this one!

-What to Serve with Baked Beans
+What to serve with the Best Baked Beans

 Baked beans go great as a side dish with just about anything!
 Especially when it comes to summer barbecues or potlucks.

-How to Store Leftover Baked Beans
+FAQs for How to Make Baked Beans

 Store leftover in the refrigerator in a sealed food storage container for 3-4 days.
 Baked beans can be frozen and saved for a later date.